pagkly/Zed/Investopedia3/The Kyoto Protocol.md

 The protocol separated countries into two groups: Annex I contained developed nations, and Non-Annex I referred to developing countries.
 The protocol placed emission limitations on Annex I countries only.
 Non-Annex I nations participated by investing in projects designed to lower emissions in their countries.

-For these projects, developing countries earned [carbon credits](https://www.investopedia.com/terms/c/carbon_credit.asp), which they could trade or sell to developed countries, allowing the developed nations a higher level of maximum carbon emissions for that period.
+For these projects, developing countries earned [[carbon credits]](https://www.investopedia.com/terms/c/carbon_credit.asp), which they could trade or sell to developed countries, allowing the developed nations a higher level of maximum carbon emissions for that period.
 In effect, this function helped the developed countries to continue emitting GHG vigorously.

 ### The United States' Involvement